-Live Control: Used to control the position of the robot arm in real time, adjust the motion attitude of the robot arm, end tool, and recording.
+Live Control: Used to control the position of the robot arm in real time, adjust the motion attitude of the robot arm, end tool, and track recording.

-Blockly: A graphical programming tool that allows users to achieve programming for the control of the robotic arm, I/0, or endeffector by simply drag and drop the code blocks.
+Blockly: A graphical programming tool that allows users to achieve programming for the control of the robotic arm, I/O, or end-effector by simply drag and drop the code blocks.